CV

 - Natural Sciences, Physics 1A - supervising small teaching groups of undergraduates

-- MPhil Data Intensive Science, Statistical Methods - supervising graduate students in key statistical theory and methods behind data science and machine learning.
+- MPhil Data Intensive Science, Statistical Methods - supervising graduate students in statistical theory, probabilistic modelling, and scientific inference for data-intensive applications.

 -